How to start an e-commerce business and website

 One of the biggest decisions is whether to go local or not.

-Don’t be shy to ask around for recommendations when sourcing a manufacturer, as well as looking through directories – Lets make it here is a free directory of UK fashion and textile manufacturers – and preparing a list of questions.
+Don’t be shy to ask around for recommendations when sourcing a manufacturer as well as looking through directories.

 You may also decide to source directly from a supplier, which means buying an existing product from a wholesaler (which can also be a manufacturer).

-You can go to well-known names such as Etsy Wholesale, or search for suppliers yourself on directories such as The Wholesaler.
+You can go to well-known names such as Etsy Wholesale for this, or you can search for suppliers yourself on directories such as The Wholesaler.

 If you decide to work with an overseas supplier, it’s often a good idea to hire a manager local to the area who can ensure a smooth supply chain and solve any issues on the ground.

-Perhaps the easiest and cheapest of all the options is dropshipping, which means you don’t own, store or ship the products on your website.
+Perhaps the easiest and cheapest option is drop shipping, which means you don’t own, store, or ship the products you sell on your website.

-If you’re more interested in marketing products and anticipating trends, and less so in the actual creation of a product, then dropshipping from sites such as Alibaba or Oberlo might be for you.
+If you’re more interested in marketing products and anticipating trends than in the actual creation of a product, then drop shipping from sites such as Alibaba or Oberlo might be for you.

-Though you don’t want to directly copy from another brand, it will prove useful to see what your competition’s strengths and weaknesses are to see if you can improve on their offering.
+Though you don’t want to directly copy from another brand, it’s useful to see what your competition’s strengths and weaknesses are and if you can improve on their offerings.

-Critical reviews of a rival product’s quality could lead you to source a more durable finish, for example, or a large amount of YouTube views might persuade you to create your own video content.
+Critical reviews of a rival product’s quality could lead you to source a more durable finish for yours, for example, or a large amount of YouTube views might persuade you to create your own video content.

 Website